-In 1984, Buralle Salah Mahamoud and his brothers were arbitrarily detained by Somali government forces and convicted without due process of collaborating with the Somaliland National Movement.
+In 1984, Buralle Salah Mahamoud and his brothers were arbitrarily detained by Somali government forces and convicted without due process of collaborating with the SNM.
 Sentenced to death, he managed to escape with his life, but his brothers were killed in a mass execution with approximately 40 other Isaaq men.

 In June 1988, during the Somali Armed Forces’ attack on the city of Hargeisa, a group of government soldiers entered Aziz Mohamed Deria’s childhood home and abducted his father, brother, and cousin at gunpoint.
-The soldiers threatened that they going to kill their detainees.
-After their disappearance at the hands of government forces, Mr. Deria and his family never saw them again.
-Mr. Deria later heard from released detainees that the three men were executed.
+The soldiers threatened that they were going to kill their detainees.
+After the three men's disappearance at the hands of government forces, Mr. Deria and his family never saw them again.
+Mr. Deria later heard from released detainees that his father, brother, and cousin were executed.

 In June 1988, Ahmed Jama Gulaid, then a non-commissioned officer in the Somali National Army, was arrested along with other Isaaq soldiers and transported to an execution site.
 John Doe II was shot by a firing squad in a mass execution and dumped in a mass grave.
 His wounds were not fatal, and he managed to crawl out from beneath a pile of bodies and escape to safety.

 CJA filed the complaint with the U.S. District Court for the Eastern District of Virginia on November 10, 2004.
-Samantar—who now lives in Fairfax, Virginia—was served at his home.
-Brought under the ATS and the TVPA, the suit alleges that Samantar had command responsibility for extrajudicial killing; arbitrary detention; torture and cruel, inhuman or degrading treatment; crimes against humanity and war crimes carried out by his subordinates during this period.
+Samantar - who now lives in Fairfax, Virginia - was served with the summons and complaint at his home.
+Brought under the Alien Tort Statute (ATS) and the Torture Victim Protection Act (TVPA), the complaint alleged that Samantar had command responsibility for extrajudicial killing; arbitrary detention; torture and cruel, inhuman, or degrading treatment; crimes against humanity; and war crimes carried out by his subordinates during this period.
 In response, Samantar claimed head-of-state immunity.